adamdelancey/ms3-tips/README.md

 - All professional images have been sourced from [Pixabay](https://pixabay.com/).
 - The video on entry to the site is from [Pexels](https://www.pexels.com/video/timelapse-of-stockholm-at-night-852395/).
-- The Navbar, Forms and Cards have been chosen from Materialize templates and adapted using CSS.
+- The Navbar, Forms and Cards have been selected from Materialize templates and adapted using CSS.
 - Initial instructions for setting up the site were taken from the Task Manager walkthrough from the [Code Institute](https://codeinstitute.net/).
 - [Stack Overflow](https://stackoverflow.com/) and [W3C Schools](https://www.w3schools.com/) were used for occasional debugging or issues where I could not initially work out the solution myself.
 - Fonts are from [Google Fonts](https://fonts.google.com/) and icons from [Font Awesome](https://fontawesome.com/).

+# Disclaimer

+I do not own any of the photos or text written for the individual tips.
+Please contact me immediately in case of any copyright issue and I will happily remove anything.

+This project is for educational purposes only.

 # Acknowledgements